-Students are encouraged to complete all of their coursework within the traditional structure of the programs, namely through on-ground, face-to-face, semester-long course delivery.
-However, facing a reality of students who work many hours each week and come to college with busy schedules and complex lifestyles, the College of Business wishes to provide some flexibility to students in how they achieve their goal of accumulating 128 credit hours towards graduation.
-In addition to transferring in lower level course work, Concordia University Texas provides courses through its University Centers and its Online Center.
-These opportunities provide options and flexibility for students while maintaining the integrity of the various programs
+Facing a reality of students who work many hours each week and come to college with busy schedules and complex lifestyles, the College of Business wishes to provide some flexibility to students in how they achieve their goal of accumulating 128 credit hours towards graduation.
+In addition to transferring in lower level course work, Concordia University Texas provides courses through its Accelerated Degree Program (ADP) and through its partnership with the Online Consortium of Independent Colleges and Universities (OCICU).
+These opportunities provide options and flexibility for students while maintaining the integrity of the Bachelor of Business Administration Program.

-Traditional Students enrolled in the Bachelor of Business Administration Program may take up to a combined 12 hours of coursework offered through either OCICU courses or University Center courses in the BBA Major.
-The following courses may be taken at University Centers in the accelerated or online format with permission from an academic advisor to satisfy degree requirements in the BBA degree program.
+Students enrolled in the Bachelor of Business Administration Program may take up to a combined 21 hours of coursework offered through either OCICU courses, ADP courses, or CTX online courses in the BBA Program.
+These courses will automatically substitute for the required courses in the BBA program and its various concentrations.